EnterpriseDB/barman/doc/manual/24-wal_archiving.en.md

 Make sure you change the `INCOMING_WALS_DIRECTORY` placeholder with the value returned by the `barman show-server pg` command above.

-For PostgreSQL versions older than 9.5, `wal_level` must be set to `hot_standby`.

 Restart the PostgreSQL server.

-In order to test that continuous archiving is on and properly working, you need to check both the PostgreSQL server and the `backup` server (in particular, that WAL files are correctly collected in the destination directory).
+In order to test that continuous archiving is on and properly working, you need to check both the PostgreSQL server and the backup server.
+In particular, you need to check that WAL files are correctly collected in the destination directory.

+## How to check the WAL archiving configuration

 In order to improve the verification of the WAL archiving process, the `switch-xlog` command has been developed:

 ``` bash
 barman@backup$ barman switch-xlog --force pg
 ```

+You can verify if the WAL archiving has been correctly configured using the `barman check` command.